gerardbosch/leboncoin-fizzbuzz/README.md

 - When there’s a draw in the frequency counter of several requests, the newest wins.
 This is just an arbitrary decision.
 Other mechanisms could be considered, like returning a list of all parameters with the max. frequency.

+The application contains 3 use cases.
+They are located in the `application` package:
+- `ComputeFizzBuzzUseCase` - Computes the FizzBuzz sequence.
+- `UpdateStatsUseCase` - Updates the statistics.
+- `GetStatsUseCase` - Gets the statistics.

 ## How to run